Both online communities and online events share a very big similarity, they bring people together around a common interest.

 Virtual networking allows attendees to meet with like-minded professionals and more importantly, discuss your event and the content that it’s based on.
 This can vary from having a ‘room’ for attendees to go to, to creating one-to-one networking slots, whereby attendees can schedule meetings.

-As a general rule of thumb, make sure to find a platform that is easy to use and aesthetically pleasing, that way you can be sure that attendees will be more likely to spend time chatting and will be more likely to bond with other attendees, making it much easier to create a sense of community.
+As a general rule of thumb, make sure to find a virtual events platform that is easy to use and aesthetically pleasing, that way you can be sure that attendees will be more likely to spend time chatting and will be more likely to bond with other attendees, making it much easier to create a sense of community.

 Read these tips for more guidance on how to run networking at an online event.